Most of London’s boroughs have active Fairtrade Borough campaigns.

 Many local churches have Fairtraders selling Traidcraft products, usually after a morning service.
 Bromley Road Beckenham Methodist Church runs a community cafe selling Fairtrade products (weekdays 11am to 2 pm).
 Bromley Parish Church (Church Road) has a Traidcraft Stall in the Church Rooms on Saturday mornings 10am to 12 noon.
 Some Fairtraders keep a larger stock, or will place orders post-free for customers (www.traidcraft.co.uk/stockists).

-Recent events have included a ‘Take a Step’ Fairtrade Walk through the borough, handing out Fairtrade window stickers to supportive shops, and a wine and chocolate drinks reception in the mayor of Camden’s offices!
+Events in recent years have included a Fairtrade Banana Bake Off judged by a banana producer from Colombia, a Fairtrade Walk across the borough, making a sculpture of a giant pair of shoes to ‘take a step’ for Fairtrade, and a wine and chocolate drinks reception in the mayor of Camden’s offices!

-We meet at Camden Town Hall to plan activities, so join us if you’d like to get involved!
+We meet at Camden Town Hall to plan activities: do join us if you’d like to get involved!

 Contact: Nina Tweddle